Brivan-26/smart-contract-security/Phishing-with-tx.origin/READMe.md

-# Smart Contract Security - Hiding Malicious Code
+# Smart Contract Security - Phishing with `tx.origin`
 One of the ambiguities out there is the difference between `msg.sender` and `tx.origin` globlal variables, and some think that their use cases are changeable, **while this is NOT true**, the following attack will demonstrate that.

 ### The Attack